QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 cylinder.
 It can be recast so that the inertia part of the Morison equation is affected, see the IEC standard :footcite:`IEC61400-3-1` for reference.
 Following an approach presented in the USFOS reality engineering guide :footcite:`USFOS`, QBlade changes the local water particle acceleration's magnitude and phase to affect the Morison element.
 The original modifications include the calculation of Bessel functions.
-To speed up calculations, an more efficiently calculable approximation proposed in :footcite:t:`USFOS` is used for the modification of the particle acceleration's magnitude and phase.
+To speed up calculations, a more efficiently calculable approximation proposed in :footcite:t:`USFOS` is used for the modification of the particle acceleration's magnitude and phase.
 The equivalent particle acceleration amplitude is given by: